 How do I choose the right performing arts discipline?

 Think about what you enjoy and what you’re good at.
-Dance, theater, and music offer many styles to choose from.
+Dance, theater, and music offer a wide range of styles to choose from.

-How can I find community and support in performing arts?
+How can I find community and support in the performing arts?

 What are some practical skills for performance?